 - the opening and the occupation of a new building on the campus of Luminy Marseille in 2004

 - the transformation in 2012 of the research unit on a Research Center.

 - the development of new technical and thematic approaches, mainly in vivo electrophysiological recordings of neuronal activities on rodents in a situation of behavior, and the development of original animal models using molecular-genetic approaches, with the aim to establish the links between genes, neurons, neural networks, and function.

 - Finally, Inmed has promoted the integration of research teams working on neurological pathologies related to brain development, including infantile and childhood epilepsy, mental retardation and other developmental disorders and established many links with the medical genetics and the clinic in order to better understand the cellular alterations or neural networks responsible for the neurological deterioration and to promote the transfer of knowledge between basic and clinic research.

-Inmed building includes now 9 qualified research teams and 2 ERC teams.
+Inmed building includes now 9 qualified research teams.
 It is also the famous association ‘Tous chercheurs’ that proposes teaching of science through experimentation to different audiences (high school students , professionals, disease associations, general public).

 Inmed building was designed by the renowned Snøhetta architecture office from Norway – who also designed the famous library of Alexandria and amongst other projects the museum of the Twin tower project and the Opera of Oslo.